Tusharr08/Transparent-Charity-System/README.md

 ```
 npm run dev      (client)
 npm run start    (backend)
+npm run deploy   (web3,re-deploy the contract and start fresh)
 ```

 3. Refer to the package.json file for full details on the installed packages.